Weebly/element-hello-world/README.md

 ## Acknowledgments

 * Weebly Engineering Team for all their efforts
-* Robin Whitmore - the initial author of the Weebly Developer Docs which made this possible
+* Robin Whitmore - the initial author of the Weebly Developer Docs and reviewer making this app possible
 * You, and all the Weebly App Developers who make Weebly awesome with your awesome questions and challenging issues